 The Press Democrat, April 26, 2018

 This article highlights the good work of UndocuFund, an organization that was formed to provide financial assistance to undocumented families impacted by the devastating fires that took place in Northern California late last year.
-The Foundation’s Local and Emerging Opportunities program supports UndocuFund through Grantmakers Concerned with Immigrants and Refugees (GCIR).
+The Foundation’s Community and Opportunity program supports UndocuFund through Grantmakers Concerned with Immigrants and Refugees (GCIR).

 A Lynching Memorial Is Opening.
 The Country Has Never Seen Anything Like It.

 The New York Times, April 25, 2018

 The National Memorial for Peace and Justice, dedicated to the victims of racial terror lynching across the American South, opened its doors in late April in Montgomery, Alabama.
 Envisioned by Equal Justice Initiative and supported in part by the Foundation’s Human Rights program, it’s the first memorial of its kind in the United States.